grafana/tns/README.md

 - Update the manifests by running the following tanka command: `tk apply --force environments/<ENV>/main.jsonnet`.
 - Update Grafana, for example, when changing dashboards by running the following tanka command: `tk apply --force environments/default/main.jsonnet`.

+## Using TNS for Grafana Development

+The setup in this repo can help provide you with everything you need to use TNS' setup to work with local Grafana development.
+For more information, see the README in production/docker-compose